 This Spark Page is dedicated to explaining and guiding educators, learners and job-seekers from all disciplines about the nature and structure of a "Storied Portfolio."
 While I focus the content of this piece more on an art & design context I should point out that creating a storied portfolio has profound implications for all of us, regardless of what area of work or academic discipline we call home.
 This resource is also helpful in detailing important elements and structures to consider when using Adobe Spark Page to tell any story.
 Please feel free to adapt this piece to make it work for your own particular context and let me know how it works out.

-With mobile social comes an implicit expectation of both intimacy and engagement—that one is connected to members of one's online communities and that the lingua franca for its members is participation in the life of those communities through sharing.
+With the advent of the mobile social age comes an implicit expectation of both intimacy and engagement—that one is connected to members of one's online communities and that the lingua franca for its members is participation in the life of those communities through sharing.
 This "sharing" takes many forms like images, videos, tips, How-To's, encouragement, advice, mentoring, etc. Despite what form participation might take, it is expected that everyone from the CEO to the person on the shop floor make themselves available to be part of, if not drive, the conversation online.

 This call to participation requires that we be able to share powerful and meaningful stories that will excite, entertain, inform and encourage the members of our various communities.
 These stories can be told exclusively through image, video, audio, text or a combination of any and all of these media.
 Being able to bind these various media elements together happens best when they are tied to a central story—it helps us to better understand them and to attribute to them particular meaning and significance.
 Stories help us to make sense of the complex and chaotic and seeing you and your work tied to an interesting and compelling story helps it to stand out from the infinite and chaotic morass of media artefacts that clog the arteries of the web.
 Story provides added value.
 It is in this context that it is incumbent upon us to develop our stories and connect our work to those stories.
 THIS, in the general sense, is what a storied portfolio is.